How to set up Jira Service Management? Get started tutorial [for Jira Admins and Support Teams]

 Katarzyna Kornaga

 Katarzyna is a Content Specialist, responsible for writing on the Deviniti blog.
-As an SEO enthusiast, most of all she values helpful, unique content where users can find answers to their questions.
-When not writing, you can find her at the theatre, at home with a good non-fiction book, or passing on city streets on her bike.
+She values helpful, unique content where users can find answers to their questions.
+When not writing, you can find her walking her dog, Loki, flowing through Ashtanga yoga classes, or curled up with a good book at home.